pond/dnd/party_ripa/journals/campaign_7/act_2/part_26.md

 * Thorin D100 -> 23 -> arcana table chosen too -> D100 -> 17 ->  a beautifully decorated crystal Decanter Of Endless Water (well, Arturo *did* give ours away)
 * Penny D100 -> 9 -> historical relic table chosen -> D100 -> 45 -> a Periapt of Wound Closure

 Final addition D100 roll - 5.
 Statistically speaking, this whole set of D100 rolls has been...
 Unlikely.
 Anyway, utility/implement table chosen - D100 -> 53 -> a curious ornate dagger; but it's Karnak-scale, so it looks more like a scimitar.
 It seems to be magically charged; requires attunment, we'll need to find out more later (**Enspelled Scimitar**), bound to **Level 8**.
+We think that maybe Sunburst might be connected to it.
 For now, we think Francesc could make best use of it.